TheCloudMasters/docs/data/articles/docs/files/3-guides/using-the-cli.md

 Use "uesio [command] --help" for more information about a command.
 ```

-**NOTE**: On Mac OS, you will be blocked from running the CLI until you trust the app, by going to System Preferences > Security & Privacy, and then under "Allow apps from", indicate that you want to allow "uesio" to be run.
-The next time you try to run "uesio", it should succeed

 ## Logging in to the Studio

 Once you've downloaded and trusted the CLI, you should be able to login to the Studio with `uesio login`